seapagan/django-projects/README.md

 - **Website URL**: The URL to your project's live website or demo (optional)

 Projects will be displayed on your portfolio page in the order they were added, oldest to newest.
-Shortly we wil add a priority order too so some projects can be bumped to the top.
+Shortly we will add a priority order too so some projects can be bumped to the top.

 ## Project Structure